rahulnehru/dules/README.md

 ## Overview

-Dules a rule evaluation framework used to drive logic on form rendering engines.
+Dules a rule evaluation framework used to drive logic on form rendering engines based on a lightweight DSL built on top of Antlr 4.

 It is possible to use the library to add rules for pages and questions.